 The primary market risk to which we are exposed is interest rate risk.
-We have entered into variable-to-fixed interest rate swap arrangements economically hedging \$550.0 million of the \$725.0 million term loan outstanding at June 30, 2011 at a fixed interest rate of 6.484%.
-At June 30, 2011 the current interest rates on that debt are lower than those implicit in the hedge, thus a 100 basis point fluctuation in market interest rates would have the effect of increasing or decreasing our cash interest expense by approximately \$2.1 million for an annual period on a total of \$210.0 million of unhedged debt (which includes \$35.0 million outstanding on our revolver).
-Because each of our interest rate swaps was in a liability position at June 30, 2011, we are not currently exposed to counterparty risk related to the swaps.
-Due to the debt restructuring, beginning in the third quarter of 2011 we will be exposed to only the interest rate risk on the outstanding revolver balance as the remaining term loan of \$550.0 million is subject to the interest rate swap arrangements described above and the \$200.0 million in aggregate principal amount of 7.875% senior notes due in 2021 will be at a fixed rate.
-Refer to Note 11 to the unaudited condensed financial statements included elsewhere in this prospectus and "-Known Trends and Uncertainties" above for a detailed discussion of the debt transactions in the third quarter of 2011
+We have entered into interest rate swap arrangements economically hedging the entire \$225.0 million outstanding variable rate term loan at a fixed interest rate of 6.484%.
+The 2021 Notes and the original notes are at fixed rates, and therefore are not subject to market risk.
+At June 28, 2012, the only interest rate risk that we are exposed to is related to our \$119.0 million revolving credit facility and thus a 100 basis point fluctuation in market interest rates would have the effect of increasing or decreasing our cash interest expense by approximately \$0.1 million for an annual period on the \$14.0 million outstanding as of June 28, 2012 on our revolving credit facility.
+Because each of our interest rate swaps was in a liability position at June 28, 2012, we are not currently exposed to counterparty risk related to the swaps.